-I was recently on Michigan Avenue in Chicago where some of the most inventive and successful brands put their best and brightest designs.
+I visited Michigan Avenue in Chicago where some of the most inventive and successful retail brands put their best and brightest designs.
 Before I get too far showing the visual merchandising retail trends that are right on, one of the keys to the idea behind these designs is allowing enough space for the products to be seen.

 So many retailers think that stores that are stocked to the brim offer choice, but what they really offer is the opportunity for shoppers to get overwhelmed and leave.

 Here are 9 stellar merchandising and visually interesting ideas you should adapt to fit your own retail store.

 Too many displays feature only one item - either just the shoes, just the wedding rings, just the drills, or the black sweaters.

 That’s just too boring!

 Displays have to grab the attention of consumers.
 They want to see a complete lifestyle or a complete solution.
 You want them to see all that your products can do for them.
 In this case, the well-outfitted mannequins grab your attention and the graphic backgrounds gives it action and puts it all together.

 Under Armour made such smart and in many cases brilliant choices because these displays help customers see themselves fitted out for an active adventure.
 The mannequins are at the front of each section and at an angle toward the foot traffic.

 How can you show the whole picture of your products?

 This is something new to retail merchandising, showing mannequins as super-strong and buff.
 This speaks to how Baby Boomers see themselves; we like to think we are still 20 and fit.
 And Millennials think they can be like this.
 Idol-ized mannequins work because customers aspire to look like them.

 Under Armour displays encouraged customers to interact physically with the display.
 Whether it was trying out a training product in the Men’s area or inviting kids to see how high they could jump in the Youth area, each display fit into Under Armour’s theme of being more fit.

 What could you do to get shoppers to touch, interact and have fun in your retail space?